-Students can contribute answers to questions from fellow students and when additional clarification is needed, it’s easy to ask followup questions.
+Students can contribute answers to questions from fellow students and when additional clarification is needed, it is easy to ask follow-up questions.

 Instructors can answer questions, endorse student answers, edit or delete any posted content, and control anonymity options for their class.

 Piazza connects to module and programme sites in Blackboard, which means there is no need to remember a new password – just launch Piazza from within Blackboard and it knows if you are a student or instructor.
 It can also be used to connect several sites in Blackboard order to make a single FAQ/discussion space.

 Unlike many forums, Piazza makes it easy to browse through and filter content.
 It lets you tag any question or answer for rapid sorting.
 It displays icons in your question feed so you can keep track of what’s new and what needs your attention.